You can find more information for these product series on our website:

 We have three series of Bluetooth products, ensuring that we will have a product which will be suitable for your needs.

 The Presence is a small, in-ear headset which is designed to be our most mobile solution.
-The small size ensures portability, and smart technologies built in to the units three microphones ensure that unwanted background even outdoors in windy conditions.
+The small size ensures portability, and smart technologies built in to the units three microphones ensure that unwanted background noise even in outdoors and in windy conditions.

 The MB Pro series are overhead headsets available in both one and two sided options.
 Its flexible microphone boom arm and ultra noise cancelling technology mean this unit will deliver the ultimate speech clarity while still ensuring freedom of movement.